sempare/sempare-delphi-template-engine/README.md

 This will add the *src* folder to the search path so you can start working immediately.

-### Using the Sempare Templating Engine in your Delphi project
+### Using the Sempare Template Engine in your Delphi project

 Start by adding the *src* folder to the Delphi search path.
 Otherwise, there are some projects you can use: